Firstly, please read this helpful article about doing research as an undergraduate student.

 BYU (funded primarily by the LDS church) has invested in fantastic facilities for students.
 This provides an incredible environment to do research.
 I strongly encourage all students to participate in at least one research project during their undergraduate education.
 Few accomplishments, if any, will help you get into graduate school more than publishing and presenting research.
 Even if you don’t plan on a career in science, research teaches valuable skills.
 I am committed to doing everything I can to help students attain these goals, as long as they are willing to put in the work.

 My research falls under the category of "dry lab biology," meaning that all work is done on computers.
 (However, I also collaborate with other researchers who run "wet" labs.)
 This means that you will need to hone your computational/analytical skills to be successful.
-I prefer that students take BIO 165 before joining my lab.
+I require that students take BIO 165 before joining my lab.
 Other classes that are helpful include BIO 130, CS 142 & STAT 201.
 However, if you are still in the process of completing these courses, I'd be happy to talk to you.

 What I expect from students on research projects